9QIX/HTB-SOCAnalyst/IV. Introduction to Threat Hunting & Hunting With Elastic/I. Threat Hunting & Threat Intelligence Fundamentals/I. Threat Hunting Fundamentals.md

 **When Multiple Network Anomalies are Detected**: Network anomalies might sometimes be harmless, caused by system glitches or valid alterations.
 However, several anomalies appearing concurrently or within a short period might hint at a systemic issue or an orchestrated attack.
 In such cases, it's crucial to carry out threat hunting to pinpoint the root cause of these anomalies and address any possible threats.
 For instance, if we observe odd network traffic behavior or unexpected system activities, we'd initiate threat hunting to probe these anomalies.

 **During an Incident Response Activity**: Upon the detection of a confirmed security incident, our Incident Response (IR) team will concentrate on containment, eradication, and recovery.
 Yet, while the IR process is in motion, it's vital to simultaneously conduct threat hunting across the network.
 This enables us to expose any connected threats that might not be readily visible, understand the full extent of the compromise, and avert further harm.
-For example, during a confirmed malware infiltration, while the IR team is dealing with the infected system, threat hunting can assist in identifying
+For example, during a confirmed malware infiltration, while the IR team is dealing with the infected system, threat hunting can assist in identifying other potentially compromised systems.

+**Periodic Proactive Actions**: Beyond the scenarios mentioned above, it's crucial to note that threat hunting should not be simply a reactive task.
+Regular, proactive threat hunting exercises are key to discovering latent threats that may have slipped past our security defenses.
+This guarantees a continual monitoring strategy, bolstering our overall security stance and minimizing the prospective impact of an attack.

+In a nutshell, the ideal time for threat hunting is always the present.
+A proactive stance on threat hunting lets us detect and neutralize threats before they can inflict substantial damage.

+## The Relationship Between Risk Assessment & Threat Hunting

+Risk assessment, as an essential facet of cybersecurity, enables a comprehensive understanding of the potential vulnerabilities and threat vectors within an organization.
+In the context of threat hunting, risk assessment serves as a key enabler, allowing us to prioritize our hunting activities and focus our efforts on the areas of greatest potential impact.

+To begin with, risk assessment entails a systematic process of identifying and evaluating risks based on potential threat sources, existing vulnerabilities, and the potential impact should these vulnerabilities be exploited.
+It involves a series of steps including asset identification, threat identification, vulnerability identification, risk determination, and finally, risk mitigation strategy formulation.

+In the threat hunting process, the information gleaned from a thorough risk assessment can guide our activities in several ways:

+- **Prioritizing Hunting Efforts**: By recognizing the most critical assets (often referred to as 'crown jewels') and their associated risks, we can prioritize our threat hunting efforts on these areas.
+Assets could include sensitive data repositories, mission-critical applications, or key network infrastructure.

+- **Understanding Threat Landscape**: The threat identification step of the risk assessment allows us to understand the threat landscape better, including the Tactics, Techniques, and Procedures (TTPs) used by potential threat actors.
+This understanding assists us in developing our hunting hypotheses, which are essential for proactive threat hunting.

+- **Highlighting Vulnerabilities**: Risk assessment helps to highlight vulnerabilities in our systems, applications, and processes.
+Knowing these weaknesses enables us to look for exploitation indicators in these areas.
+For instance, if we know a particular application has a vulnerability that allows for privilege escalation, we can look for anomalies in user privilege levels.

+- **Informing the Use of Threat Intelligence**: Threat intelligence is often used in threat hunting to identify patterns of malicious behavior.
+Risk assessment helps inform the application of threat intelligence by identifying the most likely threat actors and their preferred methods of attack.

+- **Refining Incident Response Plans**: Risk assessment also plays a critical role in refining Incident Response (IR) plans.
+Understanding the likely risks helps us anticipate and plan for potential breaches, ensuring a swift and effective response.

+- **Enhancing Cybersecurity Controls**: Lastly, the risk mitigation strategies derived from risk assessment can directly feed into enhancing existing cybersecurity controls and defenses, further strengthening the organization's security posture.

+The technicalities of employing risk assessment for threat hunting include the use of advanced tools and techniques.
+These range from automated vulnerability scanners and penetration testing tools to sophisticated threat intelligence platforms.
+For instance, SIEM (Security Information and Event Management) systems can be used to aggregate and correlate events from various sources, providing a holistic view of the organization's security status and aiding in threat hunting.

+In essence, risk assessment and threat hunting are deeply intertwined, each augmenting the other to create a more robust and resilient cybersecurity posture.
+By regularly conducting comprehensive risk assessments, we can better focus our threat hunting activities, thereby reducing dwell time, mitigating potential damage, and enhancing our overall cybersecurity defense.